-Shut off the engine using either engine Stop switch or tether cord cap engine Stop switch.
+Shut off the engine using either engine stop switch or pulling off the tether cord cap.

 Always remove the tether cord cap when vehicle is not in operation in order to prevent accidental engine starting or to avoid unauthorized use by children or others or theft.